umrover/mrover-esw/docs/getting-started/stm32cubeide/index.md

 3. Click on Accept for the License Agreement pop up.

 4. You will then be prompted to log in, create an account, or continue as a guest.
 You will need a MyST account in the future, so it is best to create one now.
-You do not have you use your school email address.
+You may use any email address.

 5. After logging in and being brought back to the download page, scroll back down to "Get Software".
 It may take a while for the "Get Software" section to load.